vikingair/morfi/README.md

 * Why are there no ready-to-use components exported like `FormSelect` from the above examples?

-  **form4react** is primarily made to handle updates, validations, storing of data, save the developer by good flow assistance and as a guideline for form handling
+  **morfi** is primarily made to handle updates, validations, storing of data, save the developer by good flow assistance and as a guideline for form handling

   Later there might be subdirectories which you can optionally use, but most